Barbara Lynch (restaurateur): Early life

 Lynch grew up in South Boston during the era of desegregation busing.
-She was the youngest of six children, raised by a single mother.

-At age 13, she stole an MBTA bus "just for laughs and never got caught."
+She was the youngest of six children raised by a single mother.
+She was neglected and raped as a child.
+At 13, she stole an MBTA bus.

 That same year, she got her first kitchen job — making meals for the priests in the rectory of the church across from her family's home.
 It was there, along with inspiration from a home economics teacher, that led her to choose a career as a chef.
 Lynch did not complete high school.
 "I figured if I could cook, I’d have a job for the rest of my life."

-Lynch started as a waitress at Boston's St. Botolph Club at age 15.
-Its chef, Mario Bonello, ran an elegant white-glove dining establishment.
-"He was making people happy by cooking.
-I knew then that was what I wanted to do.
-I would provide fantastic hospitality to make people feel amazing, with great china and great silverware and a great space.
-And it worked."
+Lynch started as a waitress at Boston's St. Botolph Club at age 15, which was then led by chef Mario Bonello.

 Career

 Lynch worked with Todd English, starting in 1989.
-In the early 1990s, she accepted her first executive chef's job, at Rocco's, an Italian restaurant in Boston's theatre district.
-"With a staff of 22 underneath me seven days a week, breakfast, lunch and dinner.
-By the time I was 34, I knew I didn’t want to work for another chef."
+Lynch has stated she was physically abused by English.
+In the early 1990s, she accepted her first executive chef's job at Rocco's, an Italian restaurant in Boston's theatre district.

 After touring Italy, she returned to Boston and was appointed executive chef at the trattoria Galleria Italiana, and subsequently won Food & Wine's “Ten Best New Chefs in America” award.

 In 1998, she opened her first restaurant, No. 9 Park, near the Boston Common and Massachusetts State House.

-In 2006, Lynch opened what she counts as one of her few failures.
-It was a produce store called Plum Produce on Waltham Street in Boston's South End.
-"When I opened it in 2006, the South End was filled with young professionals who didn't like to cook during the week.
-My lesson was to do more research and understand the challenges of retail more."
+In 2006, Lynch opened a produce store called Plum Produce on Waltham Street in Boston's South End.

-Her business Barbara Lynch Gruppo now has 220 employees and grosses about $20 million annually.
-She oversees a catering company and several popular restaurants: No. 9 Park (a Brahmin Beacon Hill standard), Sportello (a date-night pasta place), Drink (a craft-cocktail bar), B&G Oysters (a seafood joint), the Butcher Shop (a meat counter and café), Menton (a fine-dining establishment) and Stir (an open demonstration kitchen where she offers classes).
-The Barbara Lynch Gruppo includes the Boston restaurants No. 9 Park, B&G Oysters, and Menton (named in March 2014 one of the Top 10 Foodie Spots In Boston by USA Today).
+The Barbara Lynch Gruppo employs around 220 people and grosses about $20 million annually.
+Lynch oversees a catering company and several popular restaurants: No. 9 Park (a Brahmin Beacon Hill standard), Sportello (a date-night pasta place), Drink (a craft-cocktail bar), B&G Oysters (a seafood restaurant), the Butcher Shop (a meat counter and café), Menton (a fine-dining establishment) and Stir (an open demonstration kitchen where she offers classes).
+As of March 2023, Lynch was working on opening The Rudder, a new restaurant in Gloucester, Massachusetts.

 Lynch also dedicates time and resources to several neighborhood organizations around Boston.
 An initiative by Lynch and her employees in 2011 promoted healthy and sustainable eating habits in at-risk schools in Boston.

+In April 2023 the New York Times published an article detailing employees’ claims they endured decades of abuse, sexual harassment, and alcohol-driven harassment from Lynch.
+The accusations included workplace abuse and wage theft as well as the withholding tips.

+Hilary Yeaw, a server at B&G Oyster, appeared on Greater Boston in early May 2023 with her lawyer.
+Yeaw had joined a class action lawsuit accusing Lynch of withholding tips.
+For two months in 2020, the restaurant paid the waitstaff a fixed rate and kept their tips.
+The lawsuit seeks to restore the tips to the staff.

+In October 2024, it was announced that all of Lynch's restaurants would close at the end of the year.
+The following month, the city of Boston sued her for $1.7M in unpaid taxes.